From BR Bullpen

 Biographical Information

 Mike Grady, who played 11 years in the major leagues as a catcher and first baseman, had some excellent seasons at the plate.
 He had three years where his Adjusted OPS was at least 140.
-His best season was 1904, when he was fourth in the league in batting average and second in the league in slugging percentage.
+His best season was 1904, when, playing for the St. Louis Cardinals, he was fourth in the National League in batting average and second in slugging percentage.